Wild Strawberries (band): History

 Wild Strawberries was established during the couple's time at university, during which they would hold jam sessions with friends.
 In 1988, the band submitted the song "Crying Shame" to Toronto radio station CFNY for its new music search contest; it won the contest, and received airplay from the station.

 Harrison established a studio, enabling the band to produce its early releases independently, and led to the founding of the Strawberry Records label.
 The album Grace drew the attention of record label A&M Records of Canada, which would distribute the band's next release, the album Bet You Think I'm Lonely.

 The success of Bet You Think I'm Lonely resulted in a national concert tour and a contract with Nettwerk, a Vancouver-based independent record label, for the production of their albums.
 Two albums were released under that label; a third album, Twist, was initially sponsored by Nettwerk, but creative differences resulted in the dissolution of the partnership.

 The band has since eliminated all dependence on record labels, preferring instead independent production and promotion; the band adopted a strategy to promote themselves directly to fans.
 With the release of Deformative Years, the band simultaneously released an extended web film utilizing music from the album.
 The costs of producing this video were substantially lower than a music video production for television music stations, such as MTV or MuchMusic.

 The success of Bet You Think I'm Lonely also earned the band a 1995 Juno Award nomination for Best New Group.
 Other early hits for the duo included "Life-Sized Marilyn Monroe" and "Crying Shame".

 The song "I Don't Want To Think About It" is part of the soundtrack of the 1996 film Foxfire.
-Other songs by the band have been included in the soundtrack for the films At Sachem Farm, The Highwayman (2000), Stir of Echoes (1999), Suspicious River (2000), and Universal Soldier II: Brothers in Arms (1998).
+Other songs by the band have been included in the soundtracks for the films At Sachem Farm, The Highwayman (2000), Stir of Echoes (1999), Suspicious River (2000), and Universal Soldier II: Brothers in Arms (1998).

 The song "I Don't Want To Think About It" is found on Now!
-2 which was distributed in Canada circa 1997.
+2, which was distributed in Canada circa 1997.